AplaProject/apla-docs-en/introduction/api2.rst

 login
 ==============================
-**POST** User authentication.
+**POST**/ User authentication.
 The **getuid** command should be called in the first place in order to receive a unique value and sign it.
 A temporary JWT token, which was received along with getuid, should be passed in the header.
 In case of success, the token that was received in the response should be included in all queries in the *Authorization* header.

 Query